wearpants/bluesmote/README.markdown

 # Bluesmote
 Analysis tools and scripts for Blue Coat cenorship data from Syria.
 [Read more](http://bluesmote.com).

-Originally written as part of [EU Hack for Transparancy](http://euhackathon.eu)

 Data available on S3:

 * raw data - s3://project-bluesmote/raw_logs/